A Lesson to Learn: QuantumScape Corporation (QS)

 QS’s Market Performance

-QS stocks went up by 1.60% for the week, with a monthly drop of -20.36% and a quarterly performance of -4.61%, while its annual performance rate touched -54.85%.
-The volatility ratio for the week stands at 8.72% while the volatility levels for the past 30 days are set at 7.34% for QuantumScape Corporation.
-The simple moving average for the period of the last 20 days is -8.88% for QS stocks with a simple moving average of -27.28% for the last 200 days.
+QS stocks went down by -20.16% for the week, with a monthly drop of -32.25% and a quarterly performance of -22.41%, while its annual performance rate touched -55.34%.
+The volatility ratio for the week stands at 8.37% while the volatility levels for the past 30 days are set at 7.60% for QuantumScape Corporation.
+The simple moving average for the period of the last 20 days is -22.37% for QS stocks with a simple moving average of -41.42% for the last 200 days.

 Analysts’ Opinion of QS